Daniel Abt: Personal life

 After obtaining his advanced technical college entrance qualification at a technical secondary school (Fachoberschule), Abt began studying business informatics, but did not complete his degree; he also did not undertake any formal vocational training.

 On 8 August 2025, Abt married his fiancée Bianca Abt (née Forstmaier), who is from Sulzberg, Oberallgäu, in a civil ceremony in Kempten, Bavaria.

 Several members of Abt's family are involved in motorsport.
 His father, Hans-Jürgen Abt, is the owner and team principal of the racing team Abt Sportsline, which competes in the Deutsche Tourenwagen Masters (DTM), among other series.
 His uncle, Christian Abt, is also a racing driver and was active in the DTM for several years.

 Since April 2014, Abt has been running the YouTube channel Daniel Abt, where he documents his life as a racing driver.
 As of December 2023, the channel had 632,000 subscribers and more than 204 million views.
 In April 2020, he launched the podcast Reden am Limit together with Benedikt Mayr and Mitja Lafere.

 Since 2020, Abt has worked as a Formula E pundit for the German television channel Sat.1.

-Entrepreneurial Activities
+Entrepreneurial activities

 Abt is the managing director of the Abt Lifestyle GmbH, which he founded himself, and, together with his father, sister, and other individuals, serves on the supervisory board of ABT SE, the main shareholder of Abt Sportsline GmbH.
 Most recently, Abt held a 5.86% stake in his father Hans-Jürgen Abt’s company, Abt Sportsline GmbH, before ABT SE became the main shareholder, according to the shareholder list in the German Commercial Register as of July 2022.
-Furthermore, Daniel Abt is also involved in other companies, which mainly belong to his family or are intended for his own projects.
+Furthermore, Abt is also involved in other companies, which mainly belong to his family or are intended for his own projects.